 Jagannath Temple is dedicated to Jagannath, lord of the universe, who is an incarnation of Vishnu.
 It was built in its present form in 1198 by Raja Ananta Varman Chodaganga Dev.
 The temple is closed to non-Hindus, but observation is possible from the roof of the library opposite.

-Here are some popular itineraries for a trip to Puri
+Here are some popular itineraries that include a visit to Puri

 Puri Tailor made suggestions

 Here are some of the recent tailor made itineraries we have created for our clients which include a visit to Puri.